akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

 ---

 They set off again, Godfrey asking questions, tracing the lines with his fingers, repeating the names under his breath.
-“Twisted hawthorn, road, stone.”
+“Ford to hawthorn, hawthorn to road, road to stone, stone to millpond, leat to ford.”

 The Reeve pointed to a low earthen mound near the iron pits.
 “Old before the Romans,” he said.
 “We call it the old barrow.
 The old folk who built it used it as a boundary marker.
 So do we.”

-“The Romans came after,” Leofwine added, nodding toward the straight, pale line of the road.
+“The Romans came after,” Leofwine added, nodding towards the straight, pale line of the road.
 “They built that to carry iron from the pits to the river.
 It has outlasted their names and their gods.”

 Godfrey looked at the road, then at the mud under his boots.
 “Stanwey,” he said.
 “The Stone Way.
 That’s why this place is called that?”

 Harold glanced at him.
 “A road that does not wash away is a powerful thing to hold.
 It is the spine of this manor.”

-They passed the iron pits near the border with Laxton.
+They passed the iron pits near the border with Draytone, up the hillside to the north‑east.
 The ground here was raw and blackened, scarred by generations of digging.
 Men in rough tunics laboured at the edges of shallow, water‑filled hollows, lifting baskets of red‑stained ore.
 Beyond them, charcoal bearers moved among the makeshift clamp kilns – low mounds of earth and turf, their vents smoking thin grey plumes into the cold air.

 “Roman work,” Alfsige said.
 “We still work them when the King demands it.”

 Godfrey watched a bearer empty a basket of ore onto a drying platform.
 The man straightened, wiped his brow, and returned to the pit without a word.

-“From up there,” the Reeve said, nodding toward the north‑east, “the King’s huntsmen can see the smoke.
+“From up there,” the Reeve said, nodding towards the north‑east, “the King’s huntsmen can see the smoke.
 Rockingham Castle sits on the high ground – they watch for our signal fires.
 If we are working, they know the King’s iron is flowing.”

 Leofwine’s jaw tightened.
 “And Peverel watches too.
 He would like to see these pits under his own sheriff’s seal, but the King holds them direct now.
 It's the only good I can say of that Norman castle.”